Financial Aid Essentials

 The U.S. Department of Education administers several major student aid programs, including Pell Grants and Stafford Loans, which provide over $42 billion a year to help millions of students pay for the costs of college.
 Whether you’re ready to apply for financial aid or just interested in more information about the federal student aid programs, this is a great starting point.

-The Student Guide is the most comprehensive resource on student financial aid from the U.S. Department of Education.
+Federal Student Aid is the most comprehensive resource on student financial aid from the U.S. Department of Education.
 Grants, loans, and work-study are the three major forms of student financial aid available through the federal Student Financial Assistance Programs.
 Updated each award year, The Student Guide tells you about the programs and how to apply for them.
-Also look at Funding Your Education, an introductory publication that gives an overview of the Student Financial Assistance Programs and how to apply for aid.
+Also, check out Types of Financial Aid: Loans, Grants, and Work-Study Programs.

 Please note: Rowan-Cabarrus does not participate with the Federal Loan Programs.